STRIDES/AzureDataSharePipeline/01 Create Resources/readme.md

 5. Run 02 - GrantStorageRights.ps1 script by running the following command in the PowerShell client of choice

 	`& "C:\localfolder\02 - GrantStorageRights.ps1" -filepath "C:\localfolder\paramfile.json`

+6. Validate all the resources were successfully created in your Azure environment.

 Continue on to [02 Create Pipeline Parts](https://github.com/hfoley/DataSharePipeline/tree/main/02%20Create%20Pipeline%20Parts) to build the pipeline and related parts within the Synapse workspace